 The castle was built in the 1500’s during the reign of Henry VIII but for me the highlight of a visit to Holy Island is the ruined abbey.
-It was at this abbey that monks wrote the Lindisfarne gospels a copy of which can be found in the nearby church.
+It was at this abbey that monks wrote the beautiful Lindisfarne gospels.

 It is vital to plan your visit to Lindisfarne very carefully as tides cover the 3 mile causeway and cut off the island from the mainland.

 I would recommend that you take extreme care when crossing.
 Make notes of the safe times as apparently the lifeboats get called out regularly for stranded motorists.
 The tide comes in extremely quickly.

 Once across the causeway you have to park (and pay) and then walk into the village itself to reach the castle and priory.

 As I mentioned the ruined priory were the original home of the famous Lindisfarne Gospels and the initial burial place of St Cuthbert (now reburied in Durham Cathedral) The Abbey was founded in 635 AD by St Cuthbert but eventually abandoned in 875AD due to increasingly frequent raids by Vikings.

 We had a lovely walk around the village and I purchased a bottle of Lindisfarne Wild Peach Liqueur from the gift shop.